phax/as2-lib/README.md

 # News and noteworthy

+* v4.3.1 - work in progress
+    * `AS2Client` correctly passes the keystore type to `CertificateFactory`
 * v4.3.0 - 2019-05-17
     * Moved interface `IRefreshablePartnershipFactory` from project as2-server to this project
     * Improved support for large file transmission - thanks to @zharpaz for the PR (see [#78](https://github.com/phax/as2-lib/pull/78))